19hours/sg-statutes/Acts/Criminal Procedure Code.md

 “repealed Code” means the Criminal Procedure Code (Cap.
 68, 1985 Ed.) repealed by this Code;

-“signed” or “signature” and its grammatical variations, in relation to documents signed by a person who is a Judge of the Supreme Court, the Registrar of the Supreme Court, the Registrar of the Subordinate Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act 2010;
+“signed” or “signature” and its grammatical variations, in relation to documents signed by a person who is a Judge of the Supreme Court, the Registrar of the Supreme Court, the Registrar of the Subordinate Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act (Cap.
+88);

 “stolen property” has the same meaning as in section 410 of the Penal Code (Cap.
 224);